inet-framework/inet-showcases/visualizer/submoduleinfo/doc/index.rst

 -------------------

 In the example simulation, three wireless nodes will communicate via wifi.
 The network contains three :ned:`AdhocHost`'s arranged in a chain.
-The communication ranges of hosts is determined by their radio transmitter power, which is configured so that hosts can only reach adjacent hosts in the chain.
+The communication ranges of hosts are determined by their radio transmitter power, which is configured so that hosts can only reach adjacent hosts in the chain.
 Hosts' routing tables are set up accordingly, thus packets going between ``source`` and ``destination`` are routed via ``relay``.
 The network also contains an :ned:`Ipv4NetworkConfigurator`, an :ned:`Ieee80211ScalarRadioMedium`, and an :ned:`IntegratedVisualizer` module.

 .. figure:: infonetwork.png